Former Lush Employees Spill All Their Inside Secrets

 But even the most committed Lushaholics don't get a behind-the-scenes look at the UK company like its employees do.
-Working at Lush isn't just a job, it's a lifestyle, and spending your days in such a unique atmosphere breeds some fascinating stories. "[We] employ passionate, enthusiastic, ethical people," said Lush founder Mark Constantine.
-"The fanatics, the crazy people that other people won't employ because they're too crazy."
+Working at Lush isn't just a job, it's a lifestyle, and spending your days in the unique atmosphere breeds some fascinating stories. "[We] employ passionate, enthusiastic, and ethical people," said Lush founder Mark Constantine.
+"The fanatics—the crazy people that other people won't employ because they're too crazy."

 We knew these fanatics had to have some titillating inside knowledge, so we got in touch with two former Lush employees, Tina Minasyan and Adaeze Tula.
-Keep scrolling to see them spill their guts on shopping secrets, product hacks, and other little-known Lush facts!
+Keep scrolling to see them spill their guts on shopping secrets, product hacks, and other little-known facts about Lush.

 The products on the top shelf or pile might be the most accessible, but those on the inside say it's best to do a little digging.
 "At Lush, when we restock products on the shelves, we always put the new products on the bottom," dishes Minasyan.
 (Just ignore the other customers' strange looks as you squat to get the lowest goods.)

 In between handing your entire paycheck over to your esthetician, pop by Lush for a free tune-up.
 According to Minasyan, they'll give you a full facial for free—all you have to do is ask.
 "As employees, we are trained to do mini skin treatments, including scrubs and masks!" she says.
 Don't let their skills go to waste.

 Typically a beauty sample is just a tease, but Lush isn't stingy with its freebies.
 "You can literally get anything for free at Lush if you are nice," says Minasyan.
 "All you have to do is be nice and genuinely interested in a product, and employees will give you gigantic samples of anything and everything."
 We'll give you a second to process that.